 This can lend itself to sexual, emotional, and other generally unacceptable behaviors, because the goal isn't gratification anymore—it's seeking that becomes the whole pursuit.
 And that points to forming a pattern.
 “When a cheater repeats the same behavior over and over—here, having sexual or emotional affairs repetitively—then it becomes compulsive, and the need for an affair is no longer about seeking excitement or love, or passion, it is the act of seeking.”
 Dr. Nelson says.

 If you're having trouble dealing with news that your partner displays traits of being a serial cheater, or you suspect something sinister could be going on in your relationship now, these signs can provide helpful insight for you to think on.
 But, people are complex, and if your partner is, say, having a self-esteem issue, it isn't automatic cause for romantic concern.
 Basically, don't take any of these tips in isolation, and when in doubt, communicate with your partner.
-And if you have problems with chronic cheating, Dr. Nelson advises that you seek the help of a therapist who focuses on cheating.
+And if you have problems with chronic cheating, Dr. Nelson and Divaris Thompson advise that you seek the help of a therapist who focuses on cheating.

 “Infidelity is anything but simple,” Dr. Nelson says.
 “As much as we want to think cheaters are bad people, most want to be honest.
 They want to tell the truth.”